 Dog Friendly Places in Portland: Is Portland Really That Pet Friendly?
+(YES)

 From Portland Dog Friendly Bars to Off Leash Dog Hikes – The Pacific Northwest is a must visit with your dog.
 There are so many dog friendly activities throughout Portland that we have visited multiple times.

 Portland is a tried and true favorite – we keep coming back for more.
 Every time we visit, we are welcomed with great vibes from the locals and days full of activity.
 We’ve been to Portland 3 times with Calvin and still haven’t even scratched the surface of what the city has to offer.
 We know we will be back but for now, we would like to share the highlights from our recent trips.